Conversion Calculator guide

 How to use the Conversion Calculator

 The Conversion Calculator gives quick metric and U.S. customary conversions for everyday work, school, cooking, and planning examples.
-This guide shows what to enter, how to read the result, and which assumptions to double-check.
+Start here: enter the values the calculator asks for, read the result, then check the limits before you use it.

 Open the Conversion Calculator